 Treatment of sexual complaints and difficulties is provided by Dr Lori Brotto, a Professor in the Department of Obstetrics and Gynaecology at the University of British Columbia.
 Dr Brotto is a Registered Psychologist with the BC College of Psychologists (#01628).
+She is also Executive Director of the Women’s Health Research Institute.

 Dr Brotto conducts research on women’s sexual health and difficulties, develops and tests psychoeducational interventions for women with sexual desire and arousal complaints, and studies many aspects of sexual health including: culture and sexuality, hormones and sexual desire, cancer and sexuality, concerns about HPV and sexuality, asexuality, and more.